zengzheng123/GetBaseCounts/README.md

 ##### Calculate the read depth and allele depth in the a BAM file for all the sites in a given VCF file

+### Install:
+Run "make" in the program directory to compile

 ### Usage:

 [REQUIRED ARGUMENTS]